davidande/FSRM-ANTICRYPTO/README.md

 https://blog.adsl2meg.fr/installer-powershell-5-1-sur-windows-server-2008-r2-2012-ou-2012-r2/

-You can check that it's works by renaming a file in a share, just change the extension for exemple test.doc -> test.tron it will be forbiden.
-You can also follw all attempts in the events log.

 1- Installation of FSRM Role
 Install FSRM on Yor server: Add-Role->File Service ->File Server Ressource Manager As sometime Windows file manager is configured in Case sensitive, you have to